-Unfortunately the Malvern Hills Hopper (service 244) has been discontinued – a bus service designed mainly for walkers visiting the Hills also able to take a couple of bicycles.
+Unfortunately the Malvern Hills Hopper (service 244) has been discontinued (was a bus service designed mainly for walkers visiting the Hills but also able to take a couple of bicycles).
 Check Getting to Malvern for any updates and for other bus services.

 Forest of Dean Cycling Association.
 Concentrating on keeping their forest trail in good repair.

 See Pedalaway under Cycle Hire – they put together rides on and off road around Forest of Dean area.